The genuine winlog.exe file is a software component of Salfeld Personal Security Tools by Salfeld.

-The process known as I9EaTqnCyd or kTIjrcY2xa or Adobe Photoshop (version CS4 KeyGen [RkChimaira]) or OlmTlrTqj or KeyScreen or Generic Host Process for Win32 Services or Realtek Azalia Audio - Event Monitor or Setup
+The process known as I9EaTqnCyd or kTIjrcY2xa or Adobe Photoshop (version CS4 KeyGen [RkChimaira]) or OlmTlrTqj or KeyScreen or Generic Host Process for Win32 Services or Realtek Azalia Audio - Event Monitor or Sthenia' picka

-appears to belong to software sxVOGUsVVL or GDThJ3jrD or Microsoft® Windows (version 2000 Operating System) or Adobe Photoshop (version CS4 KeyGen [RkChimaira]) or bgeRqDDYya or KeyScreen or Setup or Microsoft Windows Operating System
+appears to belong to software sxVOGUsVVL or GDThJ3jrD or Microsoft® Windows (version 2000 Operating System) or Adobe Photoshop (version CS4 KeyGen [RkChimaira]) or bgeRqDDYya or Verist's or KeyScreen or Setup

-by Microsoft (www.microsoft.com) or N5R or 5JXVPH3xHC or VpgDUQE5ddo or Banner or Realtek Semiconductor (www.realtek.com.tw).
+by Microsoft (www.microsoft.com) or N5R or 5JXVPH3xHC or Fraps is a trademark of Beepa Pty or VpgDUQE5ddo or Banner or Realtek Semiconductor (www.realtek.com.tw).